 - You can include it in your baby’s diet as mashed banana and mix it with breast milk or formula milk, depending on what your baby has.
 You can also give it to your baby as it is.

-- Mash banana and spread it on your baby’s toast or add it in your baby’s cereal or porridge to make it more healthy and nutritious.
+- Mash banana and spread it on your baby’s toast, or add it to your baby’s cereal or porridge to make it healthier and more nutritious.

 Giving high calorie foods for babies will ensure that she gains weight as required.
 Make sure you check with your baby’s doctor about how much weight gain is good for your baby.
 Refrain from force when feeding the baby.

 - Kevin B. Comerford, et al; The Role of Avocados in Complementary and Transitional Feeding.